The Alternative Dispute Resolution Resource Serving Private Individuals, Attorneys, Business And The Insurance Community

 2. MEDIATION AGREEMENT

-Both parties voluntarily enter into mediation.
+Mediation is voluntarily entered into by both parties.
 Prior to the commencement of the mediation session, the parties and their counsel or authorized representatives shall agree in writing to the mediation of their dispute.
-For this purpose, an MDRS Agreement for Mediation will be provided to the parties incorporating these guidelines.
+For this purpose, an MDRS Agreement for Mediation will be provided to the parties incorporating by reference these guidelines.

 3. THE MEDIATOR